Jcnator/Filtering-the-Slop-Fake-Detect/README.md

 ## How to run

+You can run the repo for a single image test -

+bash run.sh SINGLE_IMAGE

 ## Acknowledgement

 ​	This project is based on [*Detecting fake images*](https://utkarshojha.github.io/universal-fake-detection/) project of *Utkarsh Ojha*, *Yuheng Li* and *Yong Jae Lee*.